isofit/isofit/docs/extra_downloads/data.md

 ```

 Some subcommands have additional flags to further tweak the download, such as `data` and `examples` having a `--tag` to download specific tag releases, or `sRTMnet` having `--version` for different model versions, but it is recommended to use the default to pull the most up-to-date download for each.

+## Windows

+ISOFIT requires three external dependencies to run correctly on Windows: bash, gfortran, and make.
+These can be installed via the `isofit download windows` command.
+If `isofit download all` is executed, these will be automatically installed on Windows machines.

+6S requires gfortran and make to compile.
+Bash is used to execute 6S simulation files.

+Once installed, a bash terminal can be opened via `isofit dev bash`, which makes executing the examples easier.